 Additionally, consumers are used to interacting with well developed brands that when they come across a brand that isn’t well developed they know something is off and they choose to go with a more defined and developed competitor.

 The point?
 You need revenue in order to have a successful company.
 To generate revenue, you need to sell.
 And, to make it easier for you to generate sales, you need a strong brand.
 A clear message.
 And, a unique selling proposition.

+The best sales advice for small businesses isn’t to sell at all, it is to build a brand.
 Your brand can become your best salesperson.
 So make your life easier and let your brand do the heavy lifting for you.